hybridauth/hybridauth/README.md

 #### Thanks

-Big thanks to everyone who have contributed to Hybridauth by submitting patches, new ideas, code reviews and constructive discussions .
+Big thanks to everyone who have contributed to Hybridauth by submitting patches, new ideas, code reviews and constructive discussions.

 The list of the awesome people who have contributed to Hybridauth on Github can be found at https://github.com/hybridauth/hybridauth/graphs/contributors